Financial-Times/g-deploy/README.md

 #### Pre-release ("canary") versions

-If you'd like to release a pre-release version (e.g. to test or gradually roll out a new feature), you can create a new version like `npm version v10.0.0-canary.X`.
-Increment the final `X` to make subsequent prerelease builds ahead of the same version.
+If you'd like to release a pre-release version (e.g. to test or gradually roll out a new feature), you can create a new version like `npm version v1.0.0-canary.0`.
+The version number should represent the ultimate release this change will land in, while the final `0` can be incremented to make subsequent prerelease builds.

 NPM can also generate this automatically for you, with `npm version pre[major|minor|patch] --preid canary`.